weizhenye/Danmaku/README.md

 	  // 'rtl'(right to left) by default, available mode: 'ltr', 'rtl', 'top', 'bottom'.
 	  mode: 'rtl',

-	  // specified in seconds, if not provided when using with media(video or audio),
+	  // Specified in seconds, if not provided when using with media(video or audio),
 	  // it will be set to `media.currentTime`.
 Not required in real time mode.
 	  time: 233.3,

-	  // when using DOM engine, Danmaku will create a <div> node for each comment,
+	  // When using DOM engine, Danmaku will create a <div> node for each comment,
 	  // these styles will be set to `node.style` directly, just write with CSS rules.
 	  style: {
 	    fontSize: '20px',